lydiakim10/node.js-README-generator/README.md

   ## Description
-  This is my project description.
+  This project is using node.js to quickly create a professional README.md

   ## Table of Contents
   * [Installation](#installation)